cchitsiang/awesome-stars/README.md

 - [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic viewer for Kubernetes providing real-time, protocol-aware visibility into Kubernetes’ internal network, capturing, dissecting and monitoring all traffic and payloads going in, out and
 - [mikestefanello/pagoda](https://github.com/mikestefanello/pagoda) - Rapid, easy full-stack web development starter kit in Go
 - [codenotary/immudb](https://github.com/codenotary/immudb) - immudb - immutable database based on zero trust, SQL and Key-Value, tamperproof, data change history
-- [zinclabs/zinc](https://github.com/zinclabs/zinc) - ZincSearch.
+- [zinclabs/zinc](https://github.com/zinclabs/zinc) - ZincSearch (Classic).
 A lightweight alternative to elasticsearch that requires minimal resources, written in Go.
 - [mosuka/phalanx](https://github.com/mosuka/phalanx) - Phalanx is a cloud-native distributed search engine that provides endpoints through gRPC and traditional RESTful API.
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
 - [zitadel/zitadel](https://github.com/zitadel/zitadel) - ZITADEL - The best of Auth0 and Keycloak combined.
 Built for the serverless era.